To see the making of the “Book Dragon” on offer for the Holter Gala, go to the blog page of this website, scroll to February 11th

 T-Shirts!
 Fat Happy Dragon Co.
 T’s are available at Big Sky Printwear (bigskyprintwear.com).
 They’re updating their website, so you won’t be able to purchase on line for another week or two, but you can already call them and order.
 I’m selling through them in order to keep purchase price down; if you order through me so that you can ‘support your local starving artist’, I’ll add $10 so that I see some profit.
 Take your choice… See two examples below.

-The “Book Dragon” ceramic sculpture is finished! - three views below.
+The “Book Dragon” ceramic sculpture is finished! - four views below.
 You can see the whole process (misadventure?) of making it on my blog page on this site.
-This piece will be auctioned off at the Holter Museum of Art’s annual fundraising Gala, with 100% of the purchase price benefiting the Holter (I emphasize that I get nothing except the satisfaction of contributing to a good cause).
-The only way to buy it would be to attend that Gala and bid.
-Get help to move it; between the books, the ceramic, and the plywood, it must weigh about fifty pounds!
-I urge you to go, buy it for a good price, and then donate it to the library and take the tax write-off… thus benefitting two Helena institutions at once! (insert laugh emoji here)…
+This piece was auctioned off at the Holter Museum of Art’s annual fundraising Gala, with 100% of the purchase price benefiting the Holter (I emphasize that I got nothing except the satisfaction of contributing to a good cause).
+The purchaser indicated that he may place it on exhibit in the Helena College or Helena Public library… TBD.